'It’s Always Sunny' team brings ‘Project Badass’ to virtual reality

 The exclusive clip has been released to commemorate the episode which will air in the United States on Wednesday night.

-The 'PTSDee' episode will feature a storyline when Mac and Frank get sucked into a VR war game.
+The 'PTSDee' episode will feature a storyline where Mac and Frank get sucked into a VR war game.
 It sounds like one for the ages.

 PlayStation VR review